 Goins’ RBI single in 10th lifts Blue Jays past Astros, 4-3

-Ryan Goins hit the tiebreaking RBI single in the 10th inning, and the Blue Jays rallied for a 4-3 victory over the Houston Astros.
+HOUSTON (AP) — Ryan Goins hit a tiebreaking RBI single in the 10th inning, and the Toronto Blue Jays rallied for a 4-3 win over the Houston Astros on Saturday night.

 Ryan Tepera (6-1) threw two innings for the win, and Roberto Osuna got the last three outs for his 28th save.